faithchapel/mp-rest-documentation/README.md

 ```

 ### Select and join another table
-Returns all contact fields and joins the Household table and get the linked Household_Name
+Returns all contact fields and joins the Household table and gets the linked Household_Name
 ```
 GET tables/contacts/1?$Select=Contacts.*, Household_ID_Table.Household_Name
 ```